Home Compare ADM vs CA.PA

 Archer-Daniels-Midland Company vs Carrefour: Which Stock Looks Stronger in 2026?

-Archer-Daniels-Midland Company holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-Carrefour still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Carrefour carrying a narrow edge on growth.
+Archer-Daniels-Midland Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ADM: Russell 1000, CA.PA: STOXX 600).